 Once you're trained in sustainable architecture, you'll have skills that can be applied to several different occupations within the building industry.

 Obviously, you could work with an architectural firm that specializes in green building projects.
 But, you could also work as a general drafting technician for architectural, engineering, and design firms—or construction companies.

 A third option would be to work as a building assessor or appraiser, where you'll find job opportunities with government, real estate firms, and other private companies.

 The Government of Canada Job Bank shows steady demand for appraisers and drafting technicians in Montreal.
 And the growing field of sustainable architecture is creating opportunities for specialization in eco-friendly design.

 These trends are reflected in the success of our own program graduates.
 In 2018/2019, 100% of Herzing College Sustainable Architecture graduates found employment in related positions (statistics based on most recent available data).

 Good job outlook is another great reason to invest in this career path.

 Interested in learning more about sustainable architecture training, and want to explore your diploma options in Montreal?
 We'd love to hear from you.

-Your first step is to look at the program requirements, and talk with an academic advisor, to make sure you're a good fit for this training.
+Your first step is to look at the program details, and talk with an Admissions Advisor, to make sure you're a good fit for this career.

-Get started with the links below.
-You can request free information about the program, browse the course list, and chat live with a knowledgeable advisor.
-From there, you can easily set up a campus tour, advising appointment, or class visit.
+Click below to get started.
+Check out the program, see a detailed course list, and chat live with a knowledgeable Advisor.
+From there, you can easily set up a campus tour, personal advising appointment, or class visit.
 We're here to help!